danielbinschmid/beats-boutique/README.md

 - Precompute tunnel ring rotation
 - bake lookAts to rotations
 - change movement direction of dragon rings or stop ring movement on scroll

+## Ideas:
+- Dragon comes with you, but then fades

+npm WARN deprecated three-gltf-loader@1.111.0: Starting with three.js r103, GLTFLoader is included in the three package itself and installing three-gltf-loader is no longer necessary.
+It can be imported from 'three/examples/jsm/loaders/GLTFLoader'